pegahsalehi/Whisper-AFE-TalkingHeadsGen/evaluations/Sync/readme.md

 # SyncNet Evaluation (Lip Sync) Pipeline for Talking Head videos

-This repository contains a pipeline for evaluating lip-sync of Talking-Head videos.
-The evaluation is performed using SyncNet to calculate the synchronization between the generated videos and the reference audio model.
+To evaluate the lip-sync quality of Talking-Head videos using SyncNet, which measures the synchronization between the generated videos and the reference audio, follow these steps:

 ## Setup Instructions